 Everyone dips a piece of bread in oil and eats it.

-Thursday: Bread and Juice, Foot Washing
+Thursday: Haroset, Matzoh, Bread, Juices, and Foot Washing

-Jesus ate the Passover in Jerusalem.
-At that ceremonial meal, Jesus and his people ate special foods that symbolize the deliverance of the Hebrews out of bondage in Egypt.
+- Jesus ate the Passover in Jerusalem.
+At that ceremonial meal, Jesus and his people ate special foods that symbolized the deliverance of the Hebrews out of bondage in Egypt.
 One food eaten at a Seder is haroset with bitter herbs and unleavened bread.
 The haroset symbolized the bricks and mortar that the Hebrews made as slaves in Egypt.
 The bitter herbs and unleavened bread were two of the foods the Lord told his people to eat on the night that the destroying angel slew all the firstborn in Egypt.